cambialens/lens-api-doc/support.md

 ---

 - To report any bugs, issues and usability of APIs you can [Create Issue].
-- If you have any concern regarding Subscription please contact [Lens Support] or email `support@lens.org`.
+- If you have any concern regarding your subscription please contact [Lens Support] or email `support@lens.org`.
-- To provide feedbacks, you can use [Lens Support] contact form.
+- To provide feedback, you can use [Lens Support] contact form.

 #### Tips for creating issues:
 - Please provide the API request and response if possible.